mohammad-reza-sabipour/information-networks-analysis-course-assignments/README.md

 # information-networks-analysis-course-assignments
-This repository is dedicated to Information networks analysis course taught by Dr. Babak Teimorpour at Tarbiat Modares University - Spring 2025
+This repository is dedicated to assignments related to the Information networks analysis course taught by Dr. Babak Teimourpour at Tarbiat Modares University - Spring 2025